 The most pleasant thing about outdoor backlighting portrait photography is that you don’t have to spend a dime on the lighting equipment.
 The natural light is absolutely free.
 Besides, you can conveniently pose your client and he/she won’t squint facing the light.
 Editing backlit photos, you won’t need to fix deep shadows on the model’s face.
-Keep on reading to learn some effective tips, which will make the process even more enjoyable.
+Keep on reading to learn some effective tips that will make the process even more enjoyable.

 Read this book to forget about dull backlit portraits and start taking photographs with warn sunrays behind your model.
 Portraits: Making The Shot will be very helpful while taking portraits for the first time.

 You can’t backlight all the subjects so that they will look naturally beautiful.
-No matter what photography backlight equipment you have, it is more important to choose the background which will be suitable for different lighting conditions, and can favorably accentuate your model’s grace.
+No matter what photography backlight equipment you have, it is more important to choose a background which will be suitable for different lighting conditions, and can favorably accentuate your model’s grace.
 Another thing to keep in mind is that a more powerful light source will give more intense backlight.

 If you happen to take backlit images at noon in natural light, the effect may be somehow different.
 Mainly, with the sun up high in the sky, only the upper part of your model will be properly lit.
 The rest of the body (the back part) receives very little light.